 Newell made 44 tackles as a freshman, including 10 tackles for loss, five sacks, forced three fumbles and had a blocked kick.
 Newell had more than 30 scholarship offers, including Clemson, Georgia, Kansas, Kansas State, Michigan State, Missouri, Oklahoma, Oklahoma State, Penn State, South Carolina, UCLA, USC and Wisconsin to name a few.
 He was regarded as the top defensive prospect in Kansas by all of the major recruiting services.

 The son of Frank and Stacie Newell and the late Melissa “Malter” Newell, Peyton was born on Nov.
 18, 1995.
-He is majoring in management and was named to the Nebraska Scholar-Athlete Honor Roll in the fall of 2014 and 2016.
+He is majoring in management and is a three-time member of the Nebraska Scholar-Athlete Honor Roll.
 Newell has volunteered for outreach work with Uplifting Athletes, the Lincoln Marathon, Souper Bowl of Caring, School is Cool, Shop with a Jock, and local hospital and community center outreach events.
-He was named to the Brook Berringer and Tom Osborne Citizenship Teams in both 2016 and 2017.
+He was named to the Brook Berringer and Tom Osborne Citizenship Teams in 2016, 2017 and 2018.